jgarner828/Workout-Routine-App/README.md

 # Future development

-Allow for additional programming styles for exercises.
+Allow for more ecomplex configuration for exercise progression.